+Looking for a fun St. Patrick’s Day activity for kids?
 Learn how to make a leprechaun trap with these top leprechaun traps for kids!
 Scroll to see them all!

-Last year, my oldest was super excited about making a leprechaun trap with his kindergarten class.
+In 2020, my oldest was super excited about making a leprechaun trap with his kindergarten class.
 They had been talking about it for weeks…until school abruptly shut down.

 Because of all the chaos that went with school closures, we totally dropped the ball on St. Patrick’s Day last year.